United States in the Vietnam War: Drug usage

 The earliest reported use of drugs among US troops in Vietnam was recorded in 1963.
 During this time the most commonly used drug was marijuana, which was sometimes used in the form of hashish.
 Soldiers mainly used the drug during downtime in rear areas and commanders expressed concern that it would hinder combat operations.
-On the topic, Major General Raymond G. Davis noted that the troops policed themselves while they were out in the field, where combat was possible, as they would need a clear head to survive.
-Heroin usage was also common among US troops and per historians, was a much larger problem.
-Opium and marijuana were widely available and sold for low prices by villagers and locals.
-Vietnamese heroin was more potent and was smoked instead of injected.
+Heroin consumption was also common among US troops and, according to historians such as Robins, was a large problem as an estimated 34% of servicemen consumed it at least once.

 Towards the end of US involvement in Vietnam, heroin use spiked.
 Morale dropped toward the end of US involvement due to lack of support at home, and a feeling that the war was purposeless.
-Troops used heroin and other drugs to pass time, deal with the mental stresses of combat, boredom, and feelings of hopelessness.
-Historians state that one third of the heroin abusers in the military became an addict during their first month in the country.
+Troops used heroin and other drugs to pass time, and to deal with the mental stresses of combat, boredom, and feelings of hopelessness.
+Robert Steele and Morgan Murphy toured Vietnam in 1971 and discovered that 15% of the US military said they were addicted to heroin.

 The military had launched education programs to deal with the growing drug abuse problem among the troops.
 When it failed, the military began to court martial offenders in large numbers.
-When the number of court-martials became too high, the military began to discharge troops from the service.
+When the number of courts-martial became too high, the military began to discharge troops from the service.
 The Marines especially believed in punishment to curb drug use.
-The Marine Commandant at the time, General Wilson Jr., believed it was better to be reduced in strength than to allow heroin addicted Marines to continue to serve.
+The Marine Commandant at the time, believed it was better for its strength to diminish than to allow heroin-addicted Marines to continue to serve.
 This method was effective at preventing new troops from becoming users because new troops had become users due to existing troops introducing them to the drugs.